Accounting Systems and Practices (11212.2)

 Final grades in this subject will be assessed according to performance in each of the assessment items identified above.
 In order to pass this unit, you must obtain:

 · an overall total score of at least 50%

 · a minimum of 40% in the final exam

 · submit all assessment items marked as mandatory AND

 · meet any indicated threshold requirements.

-For assessment items marked as mandatory, each piece of assessment must be completed and submitted, but it is not necessary that students pass each individual item of assessment except for the final exam threshold.
+For assessment items marked as mandatory, each piece of assessment must be completed and submitted, but it is not necessary that students pass each individual item of assessment.

 For threshold items, students must complete the assessment item and meet the minimum indicated threshold requirement.

 In this unit, the final examination is a threshold requirement.
 Students must obtain a minimum of 40% in the final exam and 50% overall to pass the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.